Scientists Identify Why Girls Often Mature Faster Than Boys

 The researchers demonstrated for the first time that the loss of white matter fibers between brain regions is a highly selective process—a phenomenon they call "preferential detachment."

-The results of the another study titled “Widespread Sex Differences in Gene Expression and Splicing in the Adult Human Brain” were published on November 22, 2013 in Nature Communications.
-The authors found that sex-biased gene expression in the adult human brain tends to be widespread statistically.
-Most importantly, they found that in some cases, “molecular differences are likely to have functional consequences relevant to human disease, and that sex biases in expression may reflect sex-biased gene regulatory structures.”
+The results of another study—“Widespread Sex Differences in Gene Expression and Splicing in the Adult Human Brain”—were published on November 22, 2013 in Nature Communications.
+These authors found that sex-biased gene expression in the adult human brain tends to be widespread statistically.
+Most important, they found that in some cases, “Molecular differences are likely to have functional consequences relevant to human disease, and that sex biases in expression may reflect sex-biased gene regulatory structures.”

-Conclusion: Towards Optimal Brain Connectivity For Every Gender Throughout a Lifespan
+Conclusion: Toward Optimal Brain Connectivity for Every Gender Throughout the Lifespan

 What can we do as parents to create an environment that nurtures optimal brain development for our sons, daughters and anyone who feels intersex?
-In a recent Psychology Today blog post titled “Maternal Care in Early Life Boosts Resilience into Adulthood.”
-I cite another study titled, “Promising Parenting Programmes for Reducing Adolescent Problem Behaviours” was published in the Journal of Children's Services on December 16, 2013.
-The University of Washington researchers identified five effective parenting programs to help reduce problem behaviors during the teenage years that can have repercussions for the rest of a person's life.
+In a recent post, I cited another study—“Promising Parenting Programmes for Reducing Adolescent Problem Behaviours,” published in the Journal of Children's Services on December 16, 2013.
+In it, University of Washington researchers identified five effective parenting programs to help reduce problem behaviors during the teenage years that can have repercussions for the rest of a person's life.

 "All of us need a little help parenting," Haggerty added.
-"It's a tough job and we didn't get the instruction manual when our kids were born."
+"It's a tough job and we didn't get the instruction manual."
 The programs recommended by Haggerty and his co-authors are effective with a wide range of families from diverse demographics.
-They all are based on the Social Development Model, which focuses on: fostering opportunities, skills, rewards for positive social behaviors, bonding, and clear expectations for behavior.
+They all are based on the Social Development Model, which focuses on fostering opportunities, skills, rewards for positive social behaviors, bonding, and clear expectations for behavior.

 For more on this topic, see: